ViscoReg: Neural Signed Distance Functions via Viscosity Solutions: ViscoReg

 \subsection{ViscoReg}

-In order to converge to the physically meaningful solution when training a neural SDF function, we propose modifying the Eikonal loss term by adding a decaying viscosity term:
+To stabilize Neural SDF training, we propose adding a decaying viscosity term to the Eikonal loss :

-Here $\mathcal{L}_{veik}$ represents the viscous Eikonal loss that we refer to as \emph{ViscoReg} given by:
+Here, $\mathcal{L}_{veik}$ represents the viscous Eikonal loss that we refer to as \emph{ViscoReg} given by:

-Here $\varepsilon>0$ is a hyperparameter that we decay to zero in the course of training.
-For our experiments, we find a linear decay of $\varepsilon$ to be sufficient.
-Note that this is different from the DiGS loss because we \emph{do not} want to minimize the divergence with this formulation.
+where $\varepsilon>0$ is a hyperparameter decayed to zero in the course of training.
+Note that this is different from the DiGS loss because we are not minimizing the divergence with this regularization.
+The main motivation behind this regularization is that the viscosity solution to the Eikonal (in Definition 3.1) is a limit of solutions to parabolic \eqref{eqn:viscous_eikonal} (see Theorem \ref{thm:para_limit} in the appendix).

-For $p=1$, computing the gradient gives the gradient flow equation to be:
+The added viscosity term lends stability to the Eikonal loss formulation.
+For $p=1$, computing the Fr\`echet derivative of $\mathcal{L}_{veik}$ gives the gradient flow equation to be: